WonderfulToolchain/psxavenc/README.md

   at the beginning of the file.
 The header is always 48 bytes long for `vag` files, while in the case of `vagi` files it is padded to the size specified using the `-a` option (2048 bytes by default).
-The `vagi` format extends the standard .vag header by adding the following fields:
+The `vagi` format extends the header with the following fields:
   - the file's interleave size at offset `0x08-0x0B` (little endian);
-  - the loop start offset in bytes-per-channel, if any, at offset `0x14-0x17` (little endian);
+  - the loop start offset in bytes-per-channel, if any, at offset `0x14-0x17` (big endian). *Note that this field is specific to psxavenc and not part of* *the standard interleaved .vag header*;
-  - the file's channel count at offset `0x1E`.
+  - the file's channel count at offset `0x1E`. *This field is not part of the* *interleaved .vag header either, but can be found in other variants of the* *format.*

 - The `spu` and `vag` formats support encoding a loop point as part of the ADPCM data, while `vagi` supports storing one in the header for use by the stream